ibm-cloud-docs/power-iaas/system-migration.md

 The {{site.data.keyword.powerSys_notm}} service supports only AIX 7.1, or later.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.
 Your current AIX level and POWER processor family can help determine which migration path to follow.

 IBM i customers must use IBM i 7.2, or later.
 Clients running IBM i 7.1 with a plan to move to an E880 (9119-MHE) must first upgrade the operating system (OS) to a current support level before migrating to the Cloud.
-IBM i 7.2 supports direct upgrades from IBM i 5.4, 6.1 or 7.1.
-To learn more, see [Migrating to i 7.2 from 5.4, 6.1 or 7.1](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_72/rzahy/rzahymig-po.htm){: new_window}{: external}.
+Clients running IBM i 7.1 with a plan to move to an IBM E880 (9119-MHE) must first upgrade the OS to a current support level before migrating to the Cloud.
+IBM i 7.2 supports direct [upgrades from IBM i 6.1 or 7.1 (N-2)](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzahc/fastpathrzahc.htm){: new_window}{: external}.

 ## Migration checklist
 {: #migration-checklist}